Nadeesha0ekanayake/Exploratory-data-analysis-course-project-1/README.md

 # Exploratory-data-analysis-course-project-1
-This is for evaluation ppurposes
+This is for evaluation purposes